Eugene Schuyler: Career

 In September 1863 a Russian naval squadron made a long stay in New York harbor, hoping to escape capture by the British Navy in the event of a war between Britain and Russia over the Polish Uprising of 1863.
 Schuyler met some of the officers of the Russian flagship, the Alexander Nevsky, which inspired him to study Russian.
 He learned Russian well enough to translate the novel of Ivan Turgenev, Fathers and Sons, which was published in 1867, the first translation of Turgenev to appear in the United States.
-The same year Schuyler studied Finnish, and edited the first American translation of the Finnish national epic, Kalevala.
+The same year Schuyler studied Finnish, and completed the first American translation of the Finnish national epic, Kalevala.
+The translation had been begun by John Addison Porter, a professor at Yale who died in 1866.

 Diplomat to Russia

 In 1864, Schuyler applied for a diplomatic post in the State Department.
 The State Department took three years to consider his application, and then offered him the position of consul in Moscow, then the second city of Russia.
 En route to his post, Schuyler stopped in Baden-Baden to meet Turgenev, who gave him a letter of introduction to Lev Tolstoi.
 Schuyler began his diplomatic tour in Moscow in August 1867.

 In the spring of 1868 he made his first trip to the edge of Central Asia, traveling with a Russian merchant, Vasilii Alekseich, by steamboat down the Volga to Samara, then by carriage to Orenburg, which at the time was the base for Russian military operations The Russians had occupied the Khanate of Bukhara in 1866 and were advancing toward Samarkand.
 In 1868, Schuyler was a guest of Tolstoi for a week at his estate at Yasnaya Polyana, at the time when Tolstoi was finishing War and Peace.
 He helped Tolstoi rearrange his library, and went hunting with him.
 Tolstoi, who was interested in public education in the United States, asked Schuyler for copies of American primers and school textbooks.
 Schuyler received Tolstoi's permission to translate his novel The Cossacks into English.
 In 1869, the new Administration of President Ulysses Grant removed Schuyler from his post in Moscow and replaced him with a political appointee.
 Schuyler was able to obtain a post as consul to the Russian port of Reval (now Tallinn).
 In November, 1869, President Grant appointed a new Minister to Russia, Andrew Curtin, a former Governor of Pennsylvania who knew nothing of Russia.
 Curtin was impressed by Schuyler and appointed him as the secretary of the American legation in St. Petersburg, a post which Schuyler held until 1876.